Managing JIRA Entities from within PPM

 What are Qualified Request Types?

-If you want to manage a JIRA entity through managing a mapped PPM request in PPM, the PPM request should belong to a request type that meets the following requirements:
+If you want to manage a JIRA entity through managing a mapped PPM request in PPM, the PPM request should belong to a qualified request type.

 Mapping PPM Request Types with JIRA Entity Types

 When a PPM request type is mapped with a JIRA entity type, creating a request of the request type in PPM enables creating an entity of the entity type in JIRA.
 You can map the same PPM request type with different JIRA entity types that are managed in different JIRA projects.

 To map a qualified PPM request type with a JIRA entity type:

 - Add a JIRA instance.
 See Adding a JIRA Agile Instance.

 In the Request Mapping tab of the instance, click the add icon next to Request Type Mapping.

 Establish a mapping between a PPM request type and a JIRA entity type.

 PPM Request Type Select a PPM request type to map.
 Agile Project Select a JIRA project where a mapped JIRA entity is to be created.
 Agile Entity Type